 - Turn dough out on to a piece of plastic wrap.
 Form into a disc 6 - 8 inches in diameter, wrap tightly and and refrigerate for 2 hours or overnight.

-- Toss blueberries with sugar or other sweetener, cornstarch, lemon juice and zest and grated ginger.
+- Toss blueberries with sweetener, lemon zest and juice, finely grated ginger and cornstarch.